luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 and their types (and some other stuff we're about to see).
 The data structure for context is a list, where the order of the elements in the list is the order they appear in the code.
-For example, the following pseudo-js-code
+For example, the following code...

 ```js
 let id = 10;
 let email = "person@example.org";
 ```

-would push `id : Int` and `email : String`, in that order, into the context.
+...would push `id : Int` and `email : String`, in that order, into the context.

 ### Variables